Ask AI

 Your Peppered platform also comes with a RESTful API which offers endpoints for

-• productions
+• Productions

-• events
+• Events

-• halls
+• Halls

-• spaces
+• Spaces

-• locations
+• Locations

-• genres
+• Genres

-• prices
+• Prices

-• event statuses
+• Event statuses

-• event images
+• Event images

-End of life 31 December 2023 Notice https://{site}/feed/peppered (XML) (the “default” feed) https://{site}/feed/iamsterdam (XML) Please convert all feeds to the new JSON format before this date.
-These feeds were switched off as of Release 196.
+End of life 31 December 2023 Notice https://{site}/feed/peppered (XML) (the โ€œdefaultโ€ feed) https://{site}/feed/iamsterdam (XML) Please convert all feeds to the new JSON format before this date.
+These feeds were switched off as of Release v196.

 Providing Access Keys to Third Parties

-The following screen will appear:
+• The Feed Access Keys screen will appear:

 Take note!
 After filling in a Name, directly copy the key you can see in the screen.
 This will be the only time this key is shown.
 You cannot find it anywhere after you click Save.

-Repeat this process for all parties that need access to your Events or Stories feeds or API
+Repeat this process for all parties that need access to your Events or Stories feeds or API.

 Removing API Access

-You can Retract a key once the party is no longer using your feed, or you don't want them to use your feed anymore.
-If the secret key was forgotten or lost, use the "refresh" icon to obtain a new key for a particular feed.
+You can Retract a key once the party is no longer using your feed, or you do not want them to use your feed anymore.

-Obtaining the URL of an event feed
+How to get the URL of an event feed

-After having added and copied a new key for the feed, you can now generate previews of different feeds.
-Select one of the feed options to view it, enter the key you just copied and click “run test”.
+• Select one of the feed options to view it, enter the key you just copied and click Run test.

-The url of the feed can be copied from the browser window in which the feed is opened.
+The URL of the feed can be copied from the browser window in which the feed is opened.

-Copy the feed url and send it together with the access key to any partner you want to give access to your feed.
+Copy the feed URL and send it together with the access key to any partner you want to give access to your feed.

-• The feed "Events (JSON)" is a completely new feed which will offer a lot more features and data, including real time availability.
+• The Events (JSON) feed includes a lot of Production and Event data, including real time availability.
 It looks like this (when using a suitable JSON viewer):

 • The Facebook stream, Facebook and Google feeds can be used to import your events to these platforms for advertising.
-Only events or productions with the "enable remarketing" checked will be included in these feeds.
-More information in the Productions article.

-Obtaining the URL of the API
+How to get the URL of the API

 The API can be found on your own web domain, followed by /api/docs

-Send this url and the API access key to any partner that needs it.
+Send this URL and the API access key to any partner that needs it.

 Extra information you need to send to a third party for the event feed